Monday, September 08, 2014

 Another jeep-era trip was more ambitious: I was going from Cleveland to the Great Smoky Mountain National Park in Tennessee and back in a four-day holiday.
 Otherwise, it was the same as my other trips: just a pair of hiking boots, a backpack, a tent, and a sleeping bag tossed in the back of the jeep.

 Arriving there in the late morning as the mists were all but burned off, I parked at the ranger station, threw on the backpack, walked into the park, and climbed the trail toward the ridge line.
 I didn't know how far I would go or where I would stay the night—I just hiked along savoring the smells and gawking at the views.
+As the trail rose, the views opened out, became wider, more expansive.
+Other ridges became visible across the hazy spans of humid valleys.
+It grew progressively easier to imagine that I was seeing across the hills through the eyes of a hawk in flight.

 In the heat of that mid-afternoon as I sauntered along like the proverbial philosopher, I was overtaken by a stomping rowdy gang of Caucasian men in their late twenties each impressively equipped and carrying a large, heavy, framed backpack.
 They passed with stentorian shouts, raucous banter, and backward sneers of derision.